markus-zhang/lc3vm/README.md

 * Different colors for highlighted characters, both in HEX and in ASCII

+* Restructured the code a bit, added another function Input()

++ IMPORTANT: Modify Makefile so that I can compile the memory editor as a separate unit

 + Need to load a different font to display Unicode such as visible space `␣`

++ Think about other windows that we need for a hex editor (like a window with implied file format, md65 hashed, etc.)

++ Think about a way to encode file structure (e.g. midi file should have its header, sequences, etc.).
+Each file format has completely different "sections" but all sections should be able to have differen color

++ Think about a way to limit cursor movement (e.g. lock the cursor within the same section)